stevekirtley/HomeAssistant-EDFEnergy/README.md

 If you find this useful and are planning on switching to EDF Energy, you're welcome to use my [referral link](https://edfenergy.com/quote/refer-a-friend/massive-sun-7007).

 You'll each get £75 (and they'll kindly give me £100) credited to our account - usually £50 each, improved offer until 13th July 2026.
-Until the 24th of May, if you switch to their EV tariff you'll get a further £50 credit [EV tariff Offer Details](https://www.edfenergy.com/electric-cars/ev-tariffs)

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/stevekirtley)